confio/tgrade-networks/upgrade-binary.md

-# How to change the binary
+# How to change the Tgrade binary

 # 1) By using --halt-height